SEB-9-BH/intro-to-full-stack-development/frameworks-and-libraries/README.md

 >
 > A framework, on the other hand, is like building a model home.
 You have a set of blueprints and a few limited choices regarding architecture and design.
 Ultimately, the contractor and blueprint are in control.
 And they will let you know when and where you can provide your input.

+tktk Hunter, it'd be good if we had an asset here since we're lifting this from freeCodeCamp so that we have a GA contribution to this.

 ## The differences between different types of frameworks

 There are many different types of frameworks, but they can be broadly categorized into two groups: opinionated and unopinionated.